Background to the Program

 health and mental illness are highlighted.
 However, it is relevant for any teacher who is interested in exploring these topic

 What’s in the guide?

-Part 1 (PDF version) discusses the stigma that surrounds mental illness and the rationale for the awareness program.
+Section 1 (PDF) discusses the stigma surrounding mental illness and examines the rationale for the awareness program.
+It also provides a

-resources that deal with the issues of mental illness and stigma.
+information, including articles, Web sites, organizations and audiovisual resources that deal with mental illness and stigma.